Papooo/frontend-nanodegree-arcade-game/README.md

 # Usage #

-Simply upload to the server or localy and play with your love or friend or enemy or...
+Simply upload to the server or locally and play with your love or friend or enemy or stranger or ...